Cursor

 async for result in cursor:

-: get and set attribute.
-Used in async iterator andfetch_many
+array_size: get and set attribute.
+Used in async iterator andfetch_manymethod.

 Cursor methods